Do Blackout Curtains Improve Echo and Room Acoustics?

 TL;DR (30-Second Answer)

-Blackout curtains can reduce echo and slightly improve room acoustics because thick fabric absorbs some sound reflections—especially higher-frequency reflections from glass windows and other hard surfaces.
-They are not soundproofing (they won’t stop sound from entering or leaving a room), but they can make everyday rooms feel less “hollow” when used with good coverage and combined with other soft furnishings.
+Blackout curtains can reduce echo and slightly improve room acoustics because thick fabric absorbs some sound reflections - especially higher-frequency reflections from glass windows and other hard surfaces.
+They are not soundproofing (they will not stop sound from entering or leaving a room), but they can make everyday rooms feel less hollow when used with good coverage and combined with other soft furnishings.

 - Glass: large windows reflect sound strongly.